r-abhinav1/pomodoro-timer/README.md

 # Pomodoro Timer

 Welcome to the Pomodoro Timer website!
 This simple and efficient web application helps you manage your time effectively using the Pomodoro Technique.
 It includes a login page for a personalized experience and a Pomodoro page with various features to enhance your productivity.
+#### This project is currently hosted on GitHub Pages.
+You can access the live website [here](https://r-abhinav1.github.io/pomodoro-timer/).
 ## Login Page

 The login page provides a dynamic form with form validation to ensure accurate information.
 It accepts the following details: